 I live in Budapest and I haven't experienced a single problem.
 To my knowledge, I haven't heard about it entering the Danube (it was a threat, but after heavy rains; it stopped moving, the biggest threat is said to be airborne when it turns to dust, but it is in a village quite far from the city).
 I have been drinking my tap water, eating out, and carrying about with business.
 I don't know anyone, Hungarian or foreigner, who is terribly afraid; seems to just be tourists, really. almost 10 years ago

 The town where the spill occurred is 160 kms (100 miles) from Budapest.
 It's a disaster for the Marcal River, a tributary of the Danube, but there's only localised fish deaths near where the 2 rivers meet and measures are in place to attempt to stop is spreading further.

 If you're driving into Budapest on the M1 (via Wien), the closest you'll get to the spill site is 80 kms (50 miles) at Gyor.
-Doesn't seem that you'll ever be close enough to be affected. over 7 years ago
+Doesn't seem that you'll ever be close enough to be affected. almost 10 years ago